-G0 Please provide the URL of your institution's net price calculator: https://npc.collegeboard.org/student/app/brynmawr ı Check here if your institution's 2013-2014 academic year costs of attendance are not available at this ı time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic year costs of attendance will be available:
+G0 Please provide the URL of your institution's net price calculator: https://npc.collegeboard.org/student/app/brynmawr Provide 2014-2015 academic year costs of attendance for the following categories that are applicable to your institution.

+Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available:
-Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+G1 Undergraduate full-time tuition, refees, and room and board for a ful year (30 semester or 45 quarter he credit hour cost by number of cree extending from September to June quarters, or the period covered by occupancy and 19 meals per week that all full-time students must paractivity fees.)
+Do not include optic I-time undergraduate sours for institutions that dits).
+A full academic ye; usually equated to two a four-one-four plan.
+It cor the maximum meay that are not included student for the FULL 2 at derive annual tuition rear refers to the perion wo semesters, two trin Room and board is de I plan.
+Required fees i in tuition (e.g., regist 014-2015 academic n by multiplying od of time generally nesters, three fined as double nclude only charges

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS · ·
+G1 PRIVATE INSTITUTIONS ¢44.470 ¢44.470

-Tuition: \$42,870 \$42,870

-G1 PUBLIC INSTITUTIONS
+G1 Tuition: PUBLIC INSTITUTIONS Tuition: In-district \$44,470 \$44,470

-Tuition:

-In-district

-G1 PUBLIC INSTITUTIONS
+G1 PUBLIC INSTITUTIONS In-state (out-of-district):

-In-state (out-of-district):

-G1 PUBLIC INSTITUTIONS
+G1 PUBLIC INSTITUTIONS Out-of-state:

-Out-of-state:

-G1 NONRESIDENT ALIENS
+G1 NONRESIDENT ALIENS Tuition: \$44,470 \$44,470

-Tuition: \$42,870 \$42,870

-G1 REQUIRED FEES: \$1,030 \$1,030
+G1 REQUIRED FEES: \$1,070 \$1,070

 G1 ROOM AND BOARD:

-(on-campus) \$13,860 \$13,860

-G1 ROOM ONLY:
+G1 (on-campus) ROOM ONLY: \$14,350 \$14,350

-(on-campus) \$7,920 \$7,920
+Gi (on-campus) \$8,180 \$8,180

 G1 BOARD ONLY:

-(on-campus meal plan) \$5,940 \$5,940
+(on-campus meal plan) \$6,170 \$6,170

-la

-G1 Comprehensive tuition and room a

-college cannot provide separate to uition and room and
+G1 Comprehensive tuition and room and college cannot provide separate tuiti board fees): ' -

-board fees):

 G1 Other:

 G2 Minimum Maximum

-G2 Number of credits per term a student can take for the
+G2 Number of credits per term a studen stated full-time tuition t can take for the William Maximam

-stated full-time tuition

 G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., V
+G3 Do tuition and fees vary by year of s junior, senior)? tudy (e.g., sophomore, 100 X

-sophomore, junior, senior)?
+G4 Г Yes No

+G4 G4 Do tuition and fees vary by undergra duate instructional res

+program?
 X

-G4 Yes No
+G4

-Do tuition and fees vary by undergraduate instructional program? х

-1 Х

-G4 If yes, what percentage of full-time undergraduates pay